OmarCastro/custom-elements-directive/README.md

 // If you wish only to extend the class to add support to directives
 // use extend method
-const ExtendedClass = customElementDirectives.extend(ElementWithConnectionCallbacks, { attribute: 'has' })
+const ExtendedClass = customElementDirectives.extend(ACustomElement, { attribute: 'has' })
   .defineDirective('stuff-logger', loggerDirective)
 customElements.define('custom-element-extended', ExtendedClass)